-When most of us think of “anorexia” and the people who have it, there’s a certain image that tends to pop into our heads.
+When most of us think of anorexia and the people who have it, there’s a certain image that tends to pop into our heads.
 We picture a young, white, middle-class woman.
 Maybe she does ballet.
 Sometimes, it’s gymnastics.
 She’s Type A, a good student, and probably has parents who expect a lot from her.
-She is thin to begin with, but as her eating disorder progresses, she become thinner and thinner.
-She’s Jennifer Jason Leigh in “The Best Little Girl in the World” or real-life anorexia sufferer Tracey Gold in “For the Love of Nancy.”
+She is thin to begin with, but as her eating disorder progresses, she becomes thinner and thinner.
+She’s Jennifer Jason Leigh in “The Best Little Girl in the World” or real-life person with anorexia, Tracey Gold, in “For the Love of Nancy.”

 But that movie-of-the-week narrative is a problem.
 It leaves people behind.

 Many clinicians, general practitioners, and mental health professionals use the criteria in The Diagnostic and Statistical Manual of Mental Disorders (DSM) to determine whether a person has anorexia nervosa.
 The DSM is a publication of the American Psychiatric Association (APA).
 According to the DSM-5, a person must display the following behaviors or symptoms in order to be diagnosed with anorexia nervosa:

 - Persistent restriction of energy intake leading to significantly low body weight (in the context of what is minimally expected for age, sex, developmental trajectory, and physical health).

 - Either an intense fear of gaining weight or of becoming fat, or persistent behavior that interferes with weight gain (even though significantly weight suppressed).

 - Disturbance in the way one’s body weight or shape is experienced, undue influence of body shape and weight on self-evaluation, or persistent lack of recognition of the seriousness of the current low body weight.